jjumadinova/MyMeadvilleSearchingTool/School_Keyword_Results/InterviewSummaries_Output.md

-# Results of the Text Mining for School-related Keywords
+# Results of the Text Mining for School-related Keywords on the Summaries of Interviews
 # Summer 2020

 ## File